1x-50x ARR.

 • A SaaS company that is perceived as a potential winner for a tuck-in acquisition, these smaller deals often happen for $50m-$100m.
 Usually they need at least $1m in ARR to prove themselves … so could be 10-50x, although these deals aren’t truly multiple driven.
 So the multiple looks pretty high.

-• An established SaaS company doing well might sell for 8-12x ARR.
+• An established SaaS startup leader doing well might sell for 8-12x ARR.
 Not sure exactly where, but 10x ARR or an equivalent for forward multiples.
 This is still a premium to public comps today, so the public co. is “paying up” for higher growth.
 Some of these multiples got pushed up through 1H’15, but not so much right now.

 • A potential category killer is often acquired for 2-3x the last round valuation.
 See, e.g., Yammer for $1.2b or RelateIQ for $400m.
 The ARR multiples will make you cry, but it’s not really about that.
 It’s about buying a potential category winner before it’s too late.
 And paying the price that will clear.